vip-efactory/ejpa-spring-boot-starter/README_EN.md

     }

--The meaning of the example is: there are two query conditions, id field and handoverTime field, the relationship between the two fields is satisfied at the same time: id=2 and the handoverTime value is between "12:00" and "13:00"
+- The meaning of the example is: there are two query conditions, id field and handoverTime field, the relationship between the two fields is satisfied at the same time: id=2 and the handoverTime value is between "12:00" and "13:00"

 Example of use:
 Http://localhost:8080/carton/advanced/query

 POST method can bring the above Json object!

+# V2.0.0 Upgrade content:
+- Updated dependent version to 2019-12-9 latest version;
+- Optimized the request response body R class;
+- The implementation of the primary key is not defined in BaseEntity, and is transplanted into subclasses for greater flexibility;
+- Fixed a potential bug in version comparison in the tool class.